DharshanV/Ray-Tracing/README.md

 ## What I learned
 - Ray Intersections with sphere and plane.
   - Vector operations: dot product and cross products.
-  - Usefulness of normal vectors
+  - Usefulness of normal vectors.
+Such as shadows and lightings
 - Getting pixel color value of cubemap from normal vector direction
 - Going form pixel coor (u,v) to view direction from camera (x,y,z)
 - Multithreading